aridjayarecipes/cutesrecipes.web.app/content/post/1835-easiest-way-to-prepare-award-winning-carrot-pickle.md

 - "Cut carrot in long strip,than add salt and turmeric, keep it side at least two hours."
 - "Aft that Remove that water and wash it nicely than add salt, red chilli,mustard powder and turmeric."
 - "Add oil that mix it nicely, than take boil water bring it room temperature than add in carrot."
-- "Store in jar aft 2 days it&#39;s ready to serve."
+- "Store in jar aft 2 days it's ready to serve."
 categories:
 - Recipe
 tags: